-Turn your hotel website into a stronger direct booking channel
+Turn your hotel website into a stronger direct booking channel.

 Patrick Lindbichler is a hotel direct booking consultant based in Vienna.
 I help hotels improve their website structure, SEO visibility, AI search readiness, content clarity, and booking journey.
 The outcome: More guests find the hotel directly, trust it faster, and book through the hotel’s own website instead of relying only on OTAs.